 12. Eating clean in the Hood.

-Data for this years crops where inconclusive due to the record rain in the state.
+2019 Data for this years crops grown using hoop houses, traditional gardening techniques, and the bucket system were inconclusive due to the record rain in the state.
 The hoop house in Princeton was partially flooded as was the bucket system in Indianapolis.
 The traditional technique in Evansville is believed to have an advantage due to its being on a raised area.
 Therefore the comparison was inconclusive.
 The data from each location will be made available.

 Educational & Outreach Activities